-During this three-part series, Watershed’s Legends, scientists, and others working in natural resource-based fields convene to examine the intersections of art, contemporary environmental issues, and our relationship with the natural world.
-Award-winning radio producer Julie Burstein facilitates these conversations and will produce podcasts featuring the three 2017 Legends, Paula Winokur, Jack Troy, and Wayne Higby.
+During this three-part series, Watershed’s Legends, scientists, and others working in natural resource-based fields convened to examine the intersections of art, contemporary environmental issues, and our relationship with the natural world.
+Award-winning radio producer Julie Burstein facilitated these conversations and is producing podcasts featuring the three 2017 Legends, Paula Winokur, Jack Troy, and Wayne Higby.

 Part 1: WATER

 July 7 at 5:30 pm, St. Patrick’s Church, 380 Academy Hill Rd., Newcastle, ME

 Paula Winokur has created towering, beautiful ceramic installations that capture the essence of ice, inspired by her flights above Greenland’s icebergs.
 In this conversation we looked at Paula’s work, in which she captures the essence of a landscape that is quickly disappearing, and explored how melting Polar ice is changing the ecosystem in the Gulf of Maine.
 Panelists included artist Nancy Selvin on the work of Paula Winokur, marine scientist Robert Steneck, and lobsterman Gerry Cushman.

 August 25 at 5:30 pm, St. Patrick’s Church, 380 Academy Hill Rd., Newcastle, ME

 Potter, teacher, and poet Jack Troy is a renowned master of fire, harnessing the energy of trees in his woodfire kilns to create subtle masterpieces of flame-changed platters and jars and bowls.
 In this conversation, Jack revealed some of the secrets of the wood firing process, ecologist Nick Fisichelli showed us how trees store the energy that Jack converts into his art, and Maine Guide Polly Mahoney told stories about her work as a Maine Guide, helping all of us feel the grandeur of the forest.